-- 1) Except as provided in Sentence (4), where a soil-or-waste stack receives the discharge from fixtures located on more than 11 storeys, a yoke vent shall be installed - a) for each section of 5 storeys or part thereof counted from the top down, and - b) at or immediately above each offset or double offset. - 2) The yoke vent shall be connected to the soil-or-waste stack by means of a drainage fitting at or immediately below the lowest soil-or-waste pipe from the lowest storey of the sections described in Sentence (1). - 3) The yoke vent shall connect to the vent stack at least 1 m above the floor level of the lowest storey in the section described in Sentence (1). - 4) A yoke vent need not be installed provided the soil-or-waste stack is interconnected with the vent stack in each storey of the section in which fixtures are located by means of a vent pipe equal in size to the branch or fixture drain or 2 inches in size, whichever is smaller.
+- 1) Except as provided in Sentence (4), where a stack receives the discharge from fixtures located on more than 11 storeys, a yoke vent shall be installed - a) for each section of 5 storeys or part thereof counted from the top down, and - b) at or immediately above each offset or double offset. - 2) The yoke vent shall be connected to the stack by means of a drainage fitting at or immediately below the lowest sanitary drainage pipe from the lowest storey of the sections described in Sentence (1). - 3) The yoke vent shall connect to the vent stack at least 1 m above the floor level of the lowest storey in the section described in Sentence (1). - 4) A yoke vent need not be installed provided the stack is interconnected with the vent stack in each storey of the section in which fixtures are located by means of a vent pipe equal in nominal pipe size to the branch or fixture drain or NPS 2, whichever is smaller.